muratk5n/thirdwave/en/README.md

 ---

-One docu said UFOs are *really into nuclear missile sites*, like, always check them out..
+One docu said UFOs "really like nuclear missile sites", as in always visit them..
 My plots dont show that correlation.

 ---